inkstitch/inkstitch/collections/_docs/en/003-012-circular-fill.md

 * Create a **closed path with a fill color**.
 The shape may have holes.
 * Open the params dialog (`Extensions > Ink/Stitch > Params`) and select `Circular Fill` as the fill method.
-  Set the params as you like wish and Apply.
+  Set the params as you wish and Apply.

 ## Set spiral center